Propagation of Wave Packets Close to Conical Intersections: Introduction

-Some results related to these vectors and the analysis of their behavior when the classical trajectories approach a crossing set are detailed in Subsection \ref{subsec:studyVec}.
-In particular, we prove that $\Vec{Y}_{\pm}$ is an eigenvector of the matrix $V(q_{\pm})$.\\
+where $\Vec{Y}_{\pm}(t_0) = \Vec{Y}_{0}$ with $\Vec{Y}_{0}$ is defined in Assumption \ref{hypsurID}.
+Under the same assumptions as above on the interval $\mathrm{I}$, this system admits a unique solution.
+More precise results related to these vectors and the analysis of their behavior when the classical trajectories approach the crossing set are detailed in Subsection \ref{subsec:studyVec}.
+In particular, we will prove that \(\vec{Y}_{\pm}\) is an eigenvector of the matrix \(V(q_{\pm})\).